 Although the tiny island of Iraklia belongs to the Cyclades, the most popular island group in Greece, it is way off the beaten track.
 Due to its small size, the limited studios and taverns and the sparse ferry connection with other islands or Athens, Iraklia is the ideal choice if you fancy large beaches where you will probably be the only visitor.
 Due to the closeness with large islands like Naxos and Amorgos, the beaches of Iraklia are protected by strong summer winds.

-How to go: There is ferry to Iraklia 2-3 times per week from Athens.
+How to go: There is a ferry 2-3 times per week from Athens.
 Also the local ferry Skopelitis Express runs ferry schedules to Iraklia from Naxos and Amorgos 6 times per week.

 Lipsi island belongs to the Dodecanese group and is considered the absolute alternative destination in Greece!
 With limited tourist development and crystal beaches, Lipsi is largely frequented by naturists and trekkers, as many beaches are accessible by foot.
 Do not miss to try fresh fish at the taverns by the beach or the main port.

-How to go: There are ferries to Lipsi 2-3 times per week.
+How to go: There is a ferry 2-3 times per week.
 In summer, there is also a daily ferry connection with close Greek islands, like Leros and Patmos.

 Few tourists arrive every summer at the tiny island of Telendos in the Aegean Sea and in the majority they are either climbers or naturists.
 Located right opposite the small port of Myrties in Kalymnos island, Telendos has a small port village with few studios and a couple of fish taverns.
 A short hike from this village will get you to wonderful naturist beaches with crystal waters.
 Many groups of climbers also arrive, as Telendos and Kalymnos are top rock climbing destinations in Greece.
 In fact, an international climbing festival takes place in these two Greek islands every autumn.